Determine if you require planning permission

 - any supporting information

-Please Note: It is your responsibility to ensure that any works you undertake have the necessary permission.
+Remember: It is your responsibility to ensure that any works you undertake have the necessary permission.
 If you build something that requires planning permission and you have not obtained this permission, you may be subject to enforcement action that could result in you being asked to remove or undo the works you have undertaken.